Tips for Businesses Reopening the Office

 create a content ecosystem that is secure yet accessible from any device with the right credentials.
 E-forms, automated workflows, document routing, and tools to track productivity and workflow obstacles create a productive work environment for both in-office and remote staff.

 Get better IT security across your infrastructure for your remote and in-office teams and peace-of-mind for you.
 Managed IT services help you maximize uptime for a workforce reliant on your IT systems and digital assets.

 What We’re Doing at ImageNet Consulting

 ImageNet offices are widespread in seven different states, so each location is under different state and local rulings and guidance.
-Our first step was to ensure we’re following those state and local guidelines, as well as the CDC’s recommended procedures, at each of our offices.
+Our first step: Ensuring we’re following those state and local guidelines, as well as the CDC’s recommended procedures, at each of our offices.

-Our daily operations look much different than before COVID-19 and our work protocols will remain flexible as the situation develops.
+Our daily operations look much different than before COVID-19 and our work protocols will remain flexible.
 We have a limited number of staff working in our offices currently.
-We are embracing remote work and allowing our staff to decide on returning to work only once they feel comfortable.
+We've embraced remote work and left the decision on returning to work up to our staff once they feel comfortable.
 With only a small number of staff in the office, we’re able to adjust our work safety practices as needed.

 For any employees who feel comfortable returning to the office, we are providing face masks (one for every day of the week), hand sanitizer to keep at their desks, and a box of gloves to wear as they see fit.

 Changes to Our Office: One-way paths, limited access to communal spaces, additional spacing between desks.

 Using our digital displays and printed signage, we have transformed our office to promote safe work practices.

 - Hallways and stairways are now one-way paths, with reminders on the walls and arrows on the floors for directional assistance.